 Project Selection Models

 The value of a project is, logically, the worth, to the organization, of the project's consequences.
 In order to make the right choices, therefore, organizations need to estimate the consequences of conducting candidate projects (something organizations with good accountability practices do anyway).
 They, then, must determine the value of those consequences (the job of the project value model).
 Utility theory provides the foundation for creating a project value model.
-A model that reliably estimates poject value enables the organization to consistently make the right project choices.
+A model that reliably estimates project value helps the organization to consistently make the value-maximizing project choices.

 Project Selection is an Ongoing Task

 For many organizations, project selection occurs mainly as a component of the capital budgeting process when resource needs for the upcoming budget period are being planned .
 These organizations typically conduct a comprehensive review of candidate projects and choose a subset for execution in the coming budget period.
 However, pressing new needs and unexpected opportunities can arise at any time .
 Also, some projects may need to be terminated due to unforeseen events or because it becomes apparent that the resources being consumed could be better used elsewhere.
 Project selection is, thus, not just a once-per-year activity, it is an ongoing task.

 I've described the reasons that project selection is difficult throughout this paper.
 To summarize:

 In sum, choosing projects involves complex considerations.
 Selecting the best project from many alternatives is often tough.
 Choosing the most desirable combination of projects; that is, creating an optimal project portfolio, is even harder.

 Project Selection Models Help Organizations Choose the Best Projects